dionno/apidocs/source/includes/_expenses.md

 ```

-Using this API, you'd be able to fetch a list of expenses.
+Using this API, you can fetch a list of expenses.

 <span class="http-method http-get">GET</span> ` /webapi/expenses/`

 <aside class="notice">
-Use 'include' to embed additional details in the response.
+  Use 'includes' to embed additional details in the response.
 </aside>

 ## Expense taxes